Herbal Hair Booster

 To meet the growing demand of a superior herbal hair vitamins formula...
 Hair Formula 37 has developed a Hair Formula 37 Herbal Booster.

-Hair Formula 37™ Herbal Booster is not designed to replace either Hair Formula 37 Step One or Step Two...but rather to be a booster to both steps.
+Hair Formula 37™ Herbal Booster is not designed to replace the HF37 vitamins...but rather to be an extra boost of healthy nutrition for hair growth.
 It is an addition that will naturally enhance hair growth for all hair types of hair.

 |In a base of : Nettle, Rosemary, Burdock, Birch, Rose Hips, Irish Moss, Coltsfoot, Dandelion, Yellow Dock, Elder Flowers, Shave Grass|